thomas-xza/dev_team_rails/rails_app/README.md

 Conversation history is built by selecting and merging all data associated with project, sorting chronologically, then tweaking output depending on type.

+New projects are currently having to be initialised manually, to save time:

+1. `bin/rails console`

+2. `Project.new(title: "Sample project", creator: "Jean", status: "TODO: Remove this column from the Project table").save`

+3. `Status.new(status: "initialisation")`